 Saddle Stitch Binding and Saddle Stitch Printing Solutions

-In the binding and finishing process, a specific means of binding pages together is done by driving staples into the centerfold of a group of signatures.
-Saddle-stitching and side-stitching are commonly generalized as wire stitching.
-That said, the side-stitching process is very rare.
-Most magazines and newsletters tend to be bound using saddle-stitching.
-In most cases, perfect binding has replaced saddle-stitching, but saddle-stitching is still one of the more effective methods for binding thick materials.
+In the binding and finishing process, Saddle Stitch Binding is done by placing staples into the centerfold of a group of signatures.
+Most magazines and booklets tend to be bound using saddle-stitching.
+In many cases, perfect binding has replaced saddle-stitching, but saddle-stitching is still one of the more effective and economical methods of book binding.

-Varick Street Litho saddle stitch book Binding Solutions – Inserter Process
+Varick Street Litho Saddle Stitch Book Binding Solutions – Inserting Process

 Post-stitching, the bound units are closed and then squeezed tightly shut; forcing out any excess air and thereby reinforcing the fold.
 The units then are transferred over to an area with a three-knife trimmer.
-The unbound sides of the publication are then trimmed and the signature folds from the top and any lap allowances on the right edges are removed.
+The unbound sides and any overlap of the publication are then trimmed to size.

 VSL Print offers the Best NYC saddle stitched brochure, Book and Booklet Services